dovecot/documentation/source/settings/core.rst

    :values: @boolean

    Controls whether password schemes marked as weak are allowed to be used.
-   See <authentication-password_schemes> for disabled by default schemes.
+   See :ref:`authentication-password_schemes` for disabled by default schemes.

    If enabled, will emit warning to logs.
 If a disabled scheme is used, an error is logged.